CoEDL/d3-playground/readme.md

 python -m SimpleHTTPServer 8000
 ```

+which you can access on `http://localhost:8000`, and the hello world example on `http://localhost:8000/sandbox/hello-world/`

 ### Why not just open `/sandbox/some-folder/index.hml`?

 This will be just fine for examples that don't require loading in data from an external source.
 Local data need to be loaded in with a `http://` protocol (i.e. not `file:///`).